Related articles

 => true

-This is not okay to me.
-I would rather not take the risk of choosing an architecture whose behavior is uncertain because subject to code preloading.
+It does not follow me.
+I prefer not to take the risk of choosing an architecture whose behavior is uncertain because it is subject to pre-loading the code.

-ActiveRecord could’ve been designed to produce the following SQL statement:
+ActiveRecord could have been designed to produce the following SQL statement:

 SELECT * FROM users WHERE "users"."type" = "User::Donor" OR "users"."type" LIKE "User::Donor::%" AND "users"."id" = 1

-• Request User.all and retrieve records of type: User, User::ProjectOwner, User::Donor, User::Donor::Natural, User::Donor::Legal
+• Request User.all and retrieve the records of type: User, User: :ProjecTowner, User: :Donor, User: :Donor: :Natural, User: :Donor: :Legal

-• Request User::Donor::Natural.all and retrieve records of type: User::Donor::Natural
+• Request User: :Donor: :natural.all and retrieve the records of type: User: :Donor: :Natural

-• Request User::Donor::Legal.all and retrieve records of type: User::Donor::Legal
+• Request User: :Donor: :Legal.all and retrieve the records of type: User: :Donor: :Legal

 SELECT * FROM users WHERE "users"."type" = "User::Donor" AND "users"."id" = 1